GoogleCloudPlatform/dataplex-labs/dataplex-quickstart-labs/02-lab-guide/module-08-6-business-glossary.md

 - Full access to glossaries and terms: DataCatalog Glossary Owner (roles/datacatalog.glossaryOwner)
 - Read glossaries and terms, create attachments between terms, and create attachments between terms and data entries: DataCatalog Glossary User (roles/datacatalog.glossaryUser)
 - Read-only access to glossaries and terms: DataCatalog Entry Viewer (roles/datacatalog.entryViewer)
+- You also need to have the role that permits creation of entry groups (roles/datacatalog.entryGroupCreator)

 <hr>